 - Parking Wars on A&E takes this trope into a Real Life setting.
 The reality series follows parking enforcement officers in various cities as they ticket illegally parked cars, as well as immobilize vehicles whose owners have unpaid traffic tickets.
 They also give screen time to the hapless drivers who try to fight the officers (sometimes physically) or desperately scramble to resolve the infractions and get their cars back.

-- One episode of Person of Interest featured a guy who once wrote a 78-page legal brief to get out of paying a ticket.
-In another episode, Reese gets ticketed for illegal parking.
+- In another episode, Reese gets ticketed for illegal parking.
 He makes a token effort to try to get the officer to let him off with a warning, and when it fails, he pays it out of Harold's petty cash.
 The bigger problem was that as the man in a suit, he stuck out quite significantly in the suburbs.